Analytical Solutions For Halal Authentication

 Unintentional cross-contamination or meat adulteration of products with pork will refute the halal status of the meat.
 To inspect for adulteration and perform Halal authentication, species-specific DNA fragments are commonly used in meat species identification.
 Due to the excellent specificity and selectivity, DNA-based PCR methods and screening kits have been widely used in pork detection.

-DNA/RNA Analysis Solutions
+DNA/RNA Analysis Solutions (PCR, MultiNA)

 MultiNA simplifies the pre-processing and detection operations in identifying meat species and enables convenient, accurate, and rapid identification of each meat species.
 With automated analysis of up to 108 loaded samples and automated size calculation, MultiNA provides outstanding ease of use while ensuring high throughput.

-Download Our eBook!
-Solutions For Halal Authentication
+Download the Halal Authentication eBook

 Determining the Halal status of processed foods presents unique challenges, as our senses cannot detect the presence of pork derivatives or alcohol in complex food matrices.
 To address this, cutting-edge analytical techniques have been developed to identify components such as pork meat, pork gelatin, lard, and alcohol in processed food products.